-Use regular leaded or unleaded gasoline available from all service stations or gasohol with less than 10% of ethanol.
+Use regular leaded or unleaded gasoline available from all service stations or gasohol with less than 10 % of ethanol.

 WARNING: Remove fuel tank cap slowly.
 Fuel may be under pressure and spray may cause fire and injuries.
 Fuel is flammable and explosive under certain conditions.
 Always manipulate in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.
-If fuel fumes are noticed while driving, the cause should be determined and corrected without delay.
-Never add fuel while the engine is running.
-Avoid skin contact with fuel at below freezing temperatures.

-CAUTION: Never experiment with other fuels.
+CAUTION: Never experiment with other fuels or fuel ratios.
 The use of fuel containing methanol, or similar products including naphta is not recommended.
 The use of unrecommended fuel can result in vehicle performance deterioration and damage to critical parts in the fuel system and engine components.